benjaminion/upgrading-ethereum-book/src/book.md

   - [`MIN_SLASHING_PENALTY_QUOTIENT`](/part3/config/preset/#min_slashing_penalty_quotient_bellatrix) decreased from 128 to 64.
 This sets the initial slashing penalty to 0.5&nbsp;ETH for a validator with a full stake rather than the 0.25&nbsp;ETH of Phase&nbsp;0.
   - [`PROPORTIONAL_SLASHING_MULTIPLIER`](/part3/config/preset/#proportional_slashing_multiplier_bellatrix) increased from 1 to 2 so that, in the event of over one-third of validators being slashed together, the full penalty would be the removal of two-thirds of their stakes rather than the one-third of Phase&nbsp;0.

-The full description of the changes between Phase&nbsp;0 and Altair is in the [Altair specs](https://github.com/ethereum/consensus-specs/tree/v1.3.0/specs/altair).
+The overall description of the changes between Phase&nbsp;0 and Altair is in the [Altair specs](https://github.com/ethereum/consensus-specs/tree/v1.3.0/specs/altair).

 My [Altair annotated specification](/../altair/part3/) remains available.